okta/okta-sdk-dotnet/MIGRATING.md

 ### Dependencies

-We now use [RestSharp](https://restsharp.dev/) as our intermal REST API client library unlike previous versions which were using `HttpClient`.
-For more details about other dependencies, please check out the Dependencies section [here](API_README.md).
+We now use [RestSharp](https://restsharp.dev/) as our internal REST API client library unlike previous versions which were using `HttpClient`.
+For more details about other dependencies, please check out the _Dependencies_ section [here](API_README.md).

 ### New APIs